 3. Promote birthday fundraisers

-The peer-to-peer fundraising best practices your organization utilizes don’t have to be complex or costly to execute.
+The best practices your organization utilizes don’t have to be complex or costly to execute.
 Birthday fundraisers are a great example of this.
 Create a birthday fundraising kit that you can provide to those who want to raise money on their birthday.
 Get your internal team involved as well by asking board members to be the first to start this type of fundraiser.
 These individuals are already passionate about your mission and their connections often go untouched.

 Once you have a few birthday fundraiser examples, you can display these on your website or send them to your supporters in a newsletter to show how easy it is to start.
 Explain how the concept works and highlight how impactful it is for your organization to get this type of support each year.